aws-samples/unity-build-server-with-aws-cdk/README.md

 [View this page in Japanese (日本語版)](./docs/deployment_ja.md)

+> [!WARNING]
+> To try this sample, we recommend using a **trial version** of the Unity Build server license.
+If a license server is deleted, the license will be revoked, and you will need to contact Unity support to recover it.

 ## Overview

 This example helps you build a [Unity Build Server](https://unity.com/products/unity-build-server) (License server) for floating licenses with AWS CDK.